Volume 1: Federal Infringements

 Firearm laws should be simple to find, easy to understand, and provide ample guidance as to what is required.
 Instead, they are found in multiple codes, regulations, and rules that are disorganized and complicated to understand.
 They also fail to provide the necessary guidance to know how to comply.
 A review of the conflicting advice and opinions found in firearm forums will leave anyone completely lost and hopelessly confused.

-Recognizing these problems, in 2016 attorney Gary B. Wells published the first volume in his “Firearm Laws for Businesses & Their Customers” series to address federal firearm laws in an easily-understandable and affordable book.
-His third updated edition was published in October 2019.
+Recognizing these problems, in 2016 attorney Gary B. Wells published the first volume in his “Firearm Laws” series to address federal firearm laws in an easily-understandable and affordable book.
+His third updated edition was published in January 2020.
 This book discusses in detail when an item becomes a firearm, which has become relevant in light of the popular, partially-completed receivers.
 It provides details regarding prohibited persons; locations where firearms are prohibited; the transportation and transfer of firearms by those with federal firearm licenses and those without.
 It addresses the laws for gunsmiths, gun shows, collectors, and executors.
 The book also explains the laws and requirements for obtaining and maintaining federal firearm licenses, whether as a dealer, a gunsmith, a collector, an importer, or a manufacturer.
-The marking, record keeping, and reporting requirements are explained in detail, as well as the requirements and processes for importing and exporting firearms.
+The marking, record keeping, and reporting requirements are explained in detail, as well as the requirements and processes for importing firearms.
 Extensive information is provided regarding the National Firearms Act and the recent changes affecting NFA trusts.
 While the emphasis of the book is to prevent violations of the law, criminal and civil penalties are explained, including firearm seizures and forfeitures.

 Firearms have been stigmatized as one of the three great evils of society, along with alcohol and tobacco.
 In 1995, the U.S. Attorney for the District of Columbia, Glen Holder, stated, “What we need to do is change the way in which people think about guns, especially young people . . .
 We need to do this every day of the week, and just really brainwash people into thinking about guns in a vastly different way.”
 Mr. Holder subsequently served as the U.S. Attorney General under President Obama.
 More recently, U.S. presidential candidate Robert O’Rourke was sufficiently confident of the success of the campaign to denigrate firearms that he asserted during a campaign debate, “Hell yes, we’re going to take your AR-15, your AK-47.”